rickhull/device_control/README.md

 end
 ```

-We've named our class Device, mixed in Processor, and we've name our input
+We've named our class `Device`, mixed in `Processor`, and we've named our input
 `knob`.
 In general, we will operate only on Floats for inputs and outputs,
 though perhaps interesting things can be done outside this limitation.